grygy/pv217-microservices-materials/02/README.md

 ### 4. Implement GET endpoint with path parameter

-In `FlightResource.class` implement `GET` endpoint for retrieving a single flight.
+In `FlightResource.java` implement `GET` endpoint for retrieving a single flight.
 The endpoint should return a flight with the given id.

 You will need to use `PathParam` annotation.
 Example: